ST. DUNSTAN IN THE EAST (London)

 What is the role of historic sites in cities today?

-What deserves preservation — and what might we allow to fade?
+What deserves preservation?
+And what should we allow to fade?

-This project investigates such questions through a design intervention at St. Dunstan-in-the-East, a ruined church in the City of London now functioning as a public garden.
-Rather than preserving the site as a static relic or opposing the new to the old, the project proposes a model of progressive preservation — one that both safeguards and reinterprets the historical environment while enabling future transformation.
+The project investigates such questions through a design intervention at St. Dunstan-in-the-East, a ruined church in the City of London, now functioning as a public garden.
+Rather than preserving the site as a static relic or opposing the new to the old, the project proposes a model of progressive preservation -one that both safeguards and reinterprets the historical environment, while enabling future transformation.

 The proposal reimagines the site as an archive of its own archiving: a layered space where history is not just kept but re-experienced.
-The archive is not limited to objects or records, but includes the very act of documenting, tracing, and interpreting the ruin — much like the evolving understanding that emerges from sketch to model to final form in architectural practice.
+The archive is not limited to objects or records, but includes the very act of documenting, tracing, and interpreting the ruin -much like the evolving understanding that emerges from sketch to model and to final built form.

 - A new surface, forming the ground of the proposal, constructed to uncover traces and generate alternative readings of past events and urban change.